sktime/enhancement-proposals/TEMPLATE.md

 | `get_posterior_summary(**kwargs)`             | Returns summary statistics of the posterior distributions.                                           |
 | `sample_in_sample_posterior_predictive()`     | Samples from the posterior predictive distribution using the in-sample data.                         |
 | `plot_ppc(**kwargs)`                          | Plots the posterior predictive check using the sampled posterior predictive distribution.            |

+Many of these methods act as a thin wrapper around `PyMC` and `ArViz`, abstracting away the complexity and reducing the need for users to be knowledgable of these underlying packages.